cvee112/wordle-solver/README.md

 Contributions welcome!
 Some ideas:

-- [ ] Precompute opening word entropies for faster startup
+- [ ] Precompute opening word scores for faster startup
 - [ ] Add multi-step lookahead (computationally expensive but more optimal)
 - [ ] Web interface
 - [ ] Support for other Wordle variants (6-letter, etc.)